 Are there any downsides to using SIP Trunking to combine on-site and cloud-based communications?

 Definitly.
 Just like with all telecom solutions, there are pros and cons associated with SIP Trunking.
 Primarily, there will always remain the fact that by relying on physical hardware for a portion of the overall telephone functionality, that hardware will eventually require costly maintenance and hardware replacements or updates.
 Additionally, by introducing a hosted voice element into a business that has traditionally been exclusively relying on copper-wires for their voice traffic, that also puts a new burden on the network the business uses.
 Both of these issues are easily addressed in that the hardware can be amortized as the investment depreciates until such time that a SIP Trunking system can be transitioned fully into an end-to-end hosted PBX solution.
-Also, the network requirements for any hosted platform can be quickly diagnosed and optimized with services like a Network Health Check or VoIP Clear Fix Service which is unlike any other service available in that it can actually be used by any business anywhere, regardless of who their telecom provider is.
+Also, the network requirements for any hosted platform can be quickly diagnosed and optimized with services like a Network Health Check or VPN for VoIP Service which is unlike any other service available in that it can actually be used by any business anywhere, regardless of who their telecom provider is.

 Is there anything else anyone would need to know about SIP Trunking and Hosted PBX

 Ha, well there is always more to know about the topic of hosted telecommunications but I’d suggest the most important takeaways are these.